pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `FAST`
 - Possible values: `OFF`, `FAST`, `STRICT`
 - This variable is used to control the assertion level.
 Assertion is a consistency check between data and index, which checks whether the key being written exists in the transaction commit process.
-For more information, see [data-index-consistency-errors](/troubleshoot-data-inconsistency-errors.md ).
+For more information, see [Troubleshoot Inconsistency Between Data and Index](/troubleshoot-data-inconsistency-errors.md ).

     - `OFF`: Disable this check.
     - `FAST`: Enable only the check items that have a minor impact on performance, including most of the check items.